-Working with offenders on Court Orders
+Working with people on Court Orders

 - Community Sentences (Community Orders and Suspended Sentence Orders) comprise two thirds of Kent Probationís caseload.
 This is when an offender serves the entire sentence in the community.